 What About California’s Lemon Law and Used RVs?

 Some used RVs are covered under California’s Lemon Law, depending on whether your RV has a warranty.
-If you bought the RV “as is,” then the law does not apply, unless you can prove that fraud was involved.
-But if you have one of three specific warranties, then you may be protected.
+If you bought the RV while it was under the manufacturer’s original warranty or if you have one of three specific warranties, then you may be protected and have a claim.
 An RV lemon law attorney can help you determine whether you have the right kind of warranty to proceed with a claim.
 Here are the three types of warranties that qualify:

 Transferred New RV Warranty